PhilNad/with-respect-to/README.md

 See `python_bindings/test.py`.

 ## TODO
-- Allow saving to memory instead of file to avoid cluttering the space with temporary databases
+- ~Allow saving to memory instead of file to avoid cluttering the space with temporary databases~
+  - Using the sqlite3 feature (with :memory: filename) of working in memory is difficult to use with SQLiteCpp as the interface makes it hard to save a reference to a database for later use.
+Instead, we are now enabling the user to pass a flag to the library such that the database file will be deleted upon destruction of the database object.
 - Allow setting a pose wrt a reference that does not exist yet.
   - Verify that the reference frame exists when a GET operation is done.
   - If the pose being set exists, then set reference pose via the inverse transformation.